-It is uncommon in this day in age for business owners to operate without some kind of social media following and advertising.
+It is uncommon in this day in age for acupuncture practice owners to operate without some kind of social media following and acupuncture marketing tactics.
 Consumers do not go solely on word of mouth anymore, but also by how big of a following you have or how well known your company is in the world of social media.
-Running a Facebook ad is amongst the largest of ways to market your business to an outrageously large number of potential consumers with their 2.7 billion monthly active users as of Q3 (up from 2.38 billion in Q1) in 2019.
+Running a Facebook ad is amongst the largest of ways to market your acupuncture practice to an outrageously large number of potential consumers with their 2.7 billion monthly active users as of Q3 (up from 2.38 billion in Q1) in 2019.
 Facebook is accepted across the globe and isn’t showing signs of stopping any time soon.
-With that in mind, there are still some that say Facebook ads are not worth exploring for their practice, and in this article we explore both sides.
+With that in mind, there are still some that say Facebook ads are not worth exploring for their practice.
+In this article we explore both sides of the story, and learn if Facebook ads are worth our acupuncture marketing budget.

 Before we can truly look at whether Facebook ads are worth the cost and time or not, we must look at Facebook as a whole, all the facts as a company, and their numbers.
 We also need to take a look at how to properly execute Facebook ads for optimal reach and conversion or ROI (return on investment) so that you can make a sound decision when choosing to give Facebook ads a try or not.